Avengerian/bm-userscript/README.md

 * Create a new script, this will open new tab.
 Replace EVERYTHING within it with the userscript.js found here, then press CTRL+S.
 * Go the BM website and it should show as a red +1 next to TamperMonkey icon, if the script is working.
 * If you see no +1 in Red, you may need to toggle the script on, head back to the browser icon for TamperMonkey and check that your script is enabled.

-## Understanding The Code
-  * The top of the code makes use of the triggers you can create within battlemetrics, it modifies the “Tag” you can place on certain lines.
-In my case it will show teamkills as purple.
-It does this by expanding the size of the small little 2px colored tag, and makes it full width.
-If you can’t apply a tag to a trigger, your trigger may not support tagging messages in rcon (check BattleMetrics discord).
-  * The second part “runSquadLead” checks for any user containing “Squad Leader” in the “small text-muted'” class.
-If it sees it, it turns the text element gold.
-  * The third part “runAdmin” checks the class “css-18s4qom” for containing the word “Admin” and turns them green.
-This helps see admins at a glance.
-  * The four part “runClan” checks the class “css-mjpog7” for containing our clan tag (change it yours) and changes the color of the name within rcon.
-If you clan only has one tag, you can remove the else if section.
-  * Important: The classes may change as battlemetrics gets updated.
-Your classes (may) be different than mine.
-You can use inspect element to find the classes and replace mine to have the code function as you want using the folder with the images as a guide.
-Lastly the update rate is 375 (miliseconds) you can change this as you wish by editing the last number in the functions which is 375.
-I do not recommend going below 100ms.